Willi Moser

 Willi Moser (2 November 1887 – 18 October 1946) was a German general during World War II who commanded the LXXI Army Corps.
 He was a recipient of the Knight's Cross of the Iron Cross of Nazi Germany.

+Death

-Moser was taken prisoner by Soviet troops in 1945 and died in Soviet captivity on 18 October 1946.
+Moser was taken prisoner by Soviet troops in 1945 and died in Soviet captivity from hunger, deprivation and pulmonary tuberculosis on 18 October 1946.